T-Shirts!

 We’re intentionally making the video project low impact, so when originally considering supporter rewards for the video project, we considered a t-shirt, but decided to go digital for all the rewards.
 There were several reasons.
 First, because “no reward” support levels are often close to the same price point as “t-shirt reward level” support options.
 That can cause a supporter to think “Well, it’s free, I might as well go ahead and get the shirt.”
 When a person chooses a shirt that way, they aren’t necessarily interested in wearing it.
 It may go straight to a thrift store, or worse, it might even get round filed before it ever gets worn.

 As a frequent thrift store shopper, I see Kickstarter rewards from time to time.
 Don’t get me wrong.
 Just because a reward made it to the thrift store shelf doesn’t necessarily mean it wasn’t a worthy item from a good project.
-But, if a lot of any given item makes it into the mega dumpster out back, that, of course, would be a different story.
+But, if a lot of any given item makes it into the mega dumpster out behind the thrift store, that, of course, would be a different story.
 For a T-Shirt, that would be the worst form of Fast Fashion.
-Fast Fashion has big environmental and human costs so we didn’t want to offer clothing that might not be used.
+Fast Fashion has big environmental and human costs, so we didn’t want to offer clothing that might not be used.

-On top of those ultimately financial and personal costs.
-There’s the real dollar cost of production to the project.
+On top of all that, there’s the real dollar cost of production to the project.
 For every t-shirt reward the project gives away, the price of the project goes up and it needs more supporters to meet the project budget, which produces even more t-shirts that may never be worn.
 The negatives compound.

 What Changed?